thindil/wine-freesbie/README.md

    text editor and change value for variable `FREESBIE_PATH`.
 By default, the script install everything in directory *freesbie* in the user's home directory.
+3. If you use a different version of FreeBSD than 14.0, you will need to change the configuration of the script.
+To do it, open the script in the preferred text editor and change value for variables `abiVersion` and `freebsdVersion` located at the top of the script.
 3. Find the version of Wine which you want to install on [Releases](https://github.com/thindil/wine-freesbie/releases) page.
 You can install it by running the maintenance script wit arguments *install [wine version]*.
 For example: `freesbie.sh install